mattbieber/atticus/Readme.md

-# Solace Notes
+# Atticus

-This is my implementation of the [Technical Full Stack Prompt ](https://findsolace.notion.site/Technical-Full-Stack-Prompt-6d27ed922aaa43a1add14f517c9ab002) assessment.
+This is *very* rudimentary start to the Atticus coding assessment.

 For a live instance (Vercel) visit [https://solacenotes-one.vercel.app](https://solacenotes-one.vercel.app/)